Psimyth/Buddy-dive/README.md

 P.S.
 Blog here: https://hartzietkleur.blogspot.com/
 P.P.S.
 Sorry, was a bit manic psychotic when I started it.
 P.P.P.S.
-Running a psutil state for self awareness of it's binary state may cause the apocalypse.
+Running a psutil state for self awareness of it's binary state may cause the apocalypse by creating digital bacteria instead of a virus.
+It may also pray and cause miracles.
+Heaven or hell?